bsantanad/sre-journey/src/ckad_focus.md

   containers.
 - You can define it to the whole pod or to individual containers.
 - Know where to find the security attributes. (k8s docs)

+## Services

+- Pod to Pod communication should not be performed with the pod virtual ip address, due to it changing.
+- We can expose the `svc`s between the pods with `clusterip` or expose it with `nodeport`.
+We can also expose them to a `loadbalancer`

+## Troubleshooting Services

+- Check for misconfiguration.
+The `k get endpoints` is a good ally.
+- Check labels
+- Check outgoing ports
+- Make sure the app running inside the pod works.

+## Ingresses

+- Ingress routes http traffic towards one or many services.
+- Ingress doesn't work without an ingress controller
+- Configuring TLS is not req for the exam

+## Network Policy

+- Restrictions for pods talking to each other.
+- Its best practice to create a deny all policy.
+- You can then go ahead and open access, pod by pod.